-Prior to this offering, the Company is owned approximately 67% by MDP, and approximately 5% by Great Lakes' management (approximately 46% and 3.4%, respectively, assuming exercise of the outstanding warrants), with the remaining shares held by the former Aldabra shareholders.
+Prior to this offering, the Company is owned approximately 46% by MDP, and approximately 3% by Great Lakes' management, with the remaining shares held by the former Aldabra shareholders.
 At December 31, 2006, 516,658 of shares were held in escrow pending the delivery of closing financial statements of GLDD Acquisitions Corp. and the final determination of the working capital and net indebtedness amounts.
 Such shares were released from escrow following finalization of these amounts.
 An additional 120,511 shares were issued to the former GLDD Acquisitions Corp. shareholders as a result of the post-closing adjustment.